 Department ‘Anthropology of Economic Experimentation’

 The world economy today is facing deep uncertainty and a structural impasse.
-On the one hand, the climate crisis, rampant inequalities, and growing social conflicts call for radical change.
-On the other hand, systemic transformations – comparable to the New Deal and the post-World War II era – seem unlikely, even after such major shocks as the 2008 financial crisis and the 2019-2022 pandemic.
-What can economic anthropology offer at this historic juncture?
+The climate crisis, rampant inequalities, and growing social conflicts call for radical change, yet even after such major shocks as the 2008 financial crisis and the 2019-2022 pandemic systemic transformation comparable to the New Deal and the post-World War II era seems unlikely.

-Established in September 2021, the Department of Anthropology of Economic Experimentation seeks to develop an approach to inquiry that engages with public understandings of economic life, and thereby supports bottom-up experimentation for alternatives.
+Established in September 2021, the Department ‘Anthropology of Economic Experimentation’ seeks to develop an approach to research that engages with public understandings of economic life, and thereby supports bottom-up experimentation for alternatives.
 Public perceptions about everyday questions such as what makes for a good life, and what “convenience” means, are crucial parts of the world economy.
-Without engaging with such public understandings, we cannot address pressing contemporary issues, ranging from energy transition to population ageing.
-At the same time, thanks to the rapid increase in educational levels and advances in communications technologies, a public of unprecedented size is ready to engage in critical reflection together with scholars.
+Without engaging with such public understandings, we cannot address pressing contemporary issues, ranging from the energy transition to population ageing.
+At the same time, thanks to the rapid increase in educational levels and advances in communications technology, a public of unprecedented size is ready to engage in critical reflection together with scholars.

 We are developing such an ethnographic imagination through a wide range of case studies.
 These cover both classical and cutting-edge topics in economic anthropology including family, property, trade, digital platforms, and logistics.
 Based on case studies, our collaborative research is organised along the following lines:

-(1) Common concerns: We probe common concerns often related to the overarching but hidden contradictions which shape people’s perceptions and experiences.
+(1) Common concerns: We probe common concerns related to the overarching but hidden contradictions which shape people’s perceptions and experiences.

 (2) Social repair: We follow ordinary citizens’ experimental efforts to repair their social relations in daily life.